 How to set up online banking

-The majority of banks in the UK and Ireland provide an online banking service.
+The majority of banks in Ireland provide an online banking service.

 To find out if you can get online access to your account, check your bank’s website, give them a call, or pop into a branch.